Grant of Probate Solicitors

 The term 'grant of representation' refers to either a grant of probate or a grant of letters of administration.

-People often name executors - those who they want to administer their estate in the event of their death - in their wills.
-Those executors need a grant of probate in order to legally handle bank accounts and deal with their property and possessions.
+People often name executors - those whom they want to take on the responsibility of administering their estate in the event of their death - in their wills.
+Those executors need a grant of probate in order to legally handle bank accounts and deal with the deceased's property and possessions.

 If the deceased did not leave a will, certain people can apply to become the 'administrator' of the estate.
 They are:

 - A spouse (husband or wife) of the deceased

 The document that the administrator will receive to prove they have the legal right to deal with the estate is called a grant of letters of administration.

 What is the role of an executor in the probate process?